California Native Youth Collective

 • The 2024 cohort convened in Sacramento, where Ambassadors met with leadership from the California Endowment and Assemblymember James Ramos.
 They also spent time in community where they participated in culturally significant activities, including learning a traditional weaving technique.

-• Ambassadors have also participated in a data sovereignty initiative, analyzing California-specific data from CNAY’s Center Us Survey.
+• Fellows have also participated in a data sovereignty initiative, analyzing California-specific data from CNAY’s Center Us Survey.

 First Nations Ojibwe-Cree